-ADE Consulting Group Pty Ltd has been commissioned by Lendlease to provide ongoing construction noise monitoring at three (3) locations within the Tweed Valley Hospital Project's boundary during construction works pertaining to the development (consent SSD-10353 - Construction of the Tweed Valley Hospital).
+ADE Consulting Group Pty Ltd has been commissioned by Lendlease to provide ongoing construction noise monitoring at three (3) locations during construction works pertaining to the development (consent SSD-10353 - Construction of the Tweed Valley Hospital).

-This report provides environmental noise monitoring data and analysis for the period of construction during September 2021.
+This report provides environmental noise monitoring data and analysis for the period of construction during January 2022.